osmandapp/docs/content/osmand/plan-route/index.md

 Straight line is useful for simple distance measurement, azimuth info or for areas not covered by routing data (off-road and off-path areas).

-- Click to Add button for adding shaping points or just click to the screen.
+- Click to "Add" button for adding shaping points or just click to the screen.

 - Click to the profile button for choosing application profile.
 The route will be calculated between points by routing of your profile.